vixalien/annex/README.md

 The aforementioned undocumented GNOME extensions API only accepts HTTPS requests from `https://extensions.gnome.org`.
 This means that in a browser, you can't make requests to the API endpoints because of security reasons (CORS).
 This means that all API calls have to be made through a simple proxy (located at `lib/api/proxy`) and all this does is spoof the request and change the `Origin` header to `https://extensions.gnome.org/` to allow for the API endpoint to give us results.

+Annex can also use a dedicated proxy that serves the GNOME extensions website without the CORS limitations by setting the `ANNEX_PROXY_URL`.

 There are no plans on how it will work in the future but the proxy is a very good solution (and I hope, legal).

 ### Usage